 A dog infected with a lichen becomes dangerous for its environment.
 He is able to infect not only his relatives, but also man.
 Deprive is transmitted during contact with sick dogs.

 Experienced dog breeders know that they should walk their pet with proven domestic dogs, and by all means avoid contact with stray dogs and cats.

 Also, depriving a pet can become infected while lying on someone else's bed, eating from a sick animal's plate or even playing with its toys.
 The source of the disease can be ammunition and lichen dog.

 Factors that increase the risk of infection

-- bearing and subsequent rearing of offspring;
+- gestation and subsequent raising of offspring;

-- inadequate diet;
+- poor diet;

 - recent disease caused by viruses;

 - age - often lichen infected young and dogs older than 8 years;